 - Help our hospitals stay financially healthy

 While I was able to work across the aisle at the Capitol in 2013 to expand good healthcare to 400,000 Arizonans, healthcare is still a struggle for too many Tucsonans — especially sole proprietors and very small businesses.
 As Washington attacks our healthcare, we can offer quality, affordable options for all Tucson residents and serve as a model for the rest of the nation by offering a public healthcare option, starting with small businesses and sole proprietors.
-We can self-fund our city employee plan and hire a third-party administrator — by some estimates saving up to $70 million annually in the process — and open it up to City residents who would be offered better coverage with premiums at a fraction of the cost of those found in the shrinking individual insurance market.
+We can self-fund our city employee plan and hire a third-party administrator — saving tens of millions annually in the process — and open it up to City residents who would be offered better coverage with premiums at a fraction of the cost of those found in the shrinking individual insurance market.
 This would encourage entrepreneurs to start growing businesses instead of toiling in dead-end jobs simply to get health insurance, reduce financial struggles for folks trying to find a way to afford rising premiums, reduce unreimbursed care costs at our hospitals, and act as an incentive to get businesses to move into city limits and create more jobs.

 Idea Number Seven: